Using your GPU with CuPy

 print(f"{gpu_execution_avg:.6f} s")

 You may be surprised that these commands do not throw any error.
 Contrary to SciPy, NumPy routines accept CuPy arrays as input, even though the latter exist only in GPU memory.
-Indeed, can you recall when we validated our codes using a NumPy and a CuPy array as input of np.allclose()?
+Indeed, can you recall that we validated our codes using a NumPy and a CuPy array as input of np.allclose()?
 That worked for the same reason.
 The CuPy documentation explains why NumPy routines can handle CuPy arrays.

 The last linear convolution has actually been performed on the GPU, and faster than the CPU: